+If you are looking for something in Las Vegas for toddlers specifically rather than just something you can take them with you to then look no further than the Mandalay Bay Aquarium.
 What toddler doesn’t love an Aquarium right?
 As this is at one end of the strip make sure you call in and look at its neighbor the Luxor too!
 Try to get to the aquarium early to avoid the crowds!

 Gondola Ride at the Venetian

-This is a tricky one.
+The answer to where to stay in Las Vegas with a toddler is a tricky one.
 Be sure to do plenty of research as some hotels have more of a party atmosphere than others.
 We stayed at the Luxor which is one of the more budget hotels on the strip.
 The facilities are fine but nothing outstanding however it is right next to a Monorail stop which makes it very convenient for those traveling with toddlers and young kids.

-If I had my time again I think I would have definitely picked a hotel on the strip that didn’t have a casino so children don’t have to walk through the smoke filled casino area!
+If I had my time again however I think I would have definitely picked a different hotel on the strip that didn’t have a casino so children don’t have to walk through the smoke filled casino area!